Privacy and cookies policy (social networking)

 Use: for what purposes will the personal data be used?
 In addition to the obvious purposes such as enabling the operation of the website and the provision of website services, an operator may wish to use personal data for marketing and other potentially less-welcome activities.
 Where marketing activities require specific consent, a consent statement buried in the legal documentation will not be sufficient.

 Disclosure: to whom may personal information collected through the website be disclosed?
 For instance, will it be disclosed to subcontractors, suppliers, professional advisors or other group companies?
 Personal information published on the website may, of course, be disclosed to the entire world.

-Transfer: to which countries outside the EEA may personal data be transferred?
-The rationale for providing this information is that countries outside the EEA may not have data protection laws equivalent to those within.
-Again, however, consent to extra-EEA transfers (where required) cannot be obtained with a statement hidden away in a website's legal documentation.
+Transfer: to which countries may personal data be transferred?
+The rationale for providing this information is that countries outside the UK and/or EEA may not have data protection laws equivalent to those within.

 Retention: for what period or periods will personal data be retained by the operator?
 Some information may be required for so long as the website continues to operate, while other information may quickly lose its usefulness.

 In addition to these "core" provisions, the section concerning personal data disclosures also covers amendments to the policy, data subjects' statutory rights and third party privacy policies.